tromer/signal_processing/README.rst

    * encapsulate
    * old old old
    * link to
+   * deprecated

+#. make sure to remove the use of old interface (like module generators)

 #. arrange the imports according to a certain order even within the package, for example:
    import warnings